 Summary

-Read the full fact sheet- Attention deficit hyperactivity disorder (ADHD) is a developmental disorder.
+Read the full fact sheet- Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental condition.

-- Treatment for ADHD may include medication, educational programs, behavioural management, psychological counselling and family support.
+- Treatment for ADHD may include medication, educational programs, behavioural support, psychological counselling and family support.

 - About one in every hundred Australian children takes medication to manage ADHD symptoms.